titpetric/microservice/articles/2019-12-12-docker-images-and-security.md

 ~~~

 Since all the executable files are contained in either the `bin` or `sbin` folders, we can
-lis them particularly just by looking for `bin/` with grep:
+list them particularly just by looking for `bin/` with grep:

 ~~~plaintext
 # cat files.txt | grep bin/